-People often think that making money in the stock market is easy and fun.
-However, the reality is totally different.
-In order to make serious money from the markets, you must be passionate and dedicated.
+People often think making money in the stock market is easy and fun.
+However, the reality is different.
+To make serious money from the markets, you must be passionate and dedicated.

-You have to want learn and gain experience.
-Which in time pays off handsomely.
+You have to want to learn and gain experience.
+Which, in time, pays off handsomely.
 As a result, patience is key.
-Don’t expect to get rich over night.
+Don’t expect to get rich overnight.
 No matter what others are promising.

-So, you might be wondering who exactly are retail traders?
+So, who exactly are retail traders?
 Well, it’s common people like me and you!
 We’re retail traders here at the Bullish Bears.

-However, there are various types of market participants who trade in the stock market.
+However, various types of market participants trade in the stock market.
 So first, let’s understand in detail who retail traders are.

 Who Are Retail Traders?

-Retail traders are non-professional traders who buy and sell securities for their personal accounts.
-Most retail traders invest and trade in stocks, bonds, futures and options.
+Retail traders are non-professional traders who buy and sell securities for their accounts.
+Most retail traders invest and trade in stocks, bonds, futures, and options.

 Their account size is dramatically smaller when compared to institutional investors and hedge funds.
-And retail traders use online brokerage firms to trade.
-Which results in paying commissions on each trade they make.
-In other words, a retail trader is a non-professional market maker who usually has small capital and trades part-time; or is in the process of learning the markets professionally.
+Retail traders use online brokerage firms to trade, paying commissions on each trade.
+In other words, a retail trader is a non-professional market maker who usually has small capital and trades part-time or is learning the markets professionally.

-Generally, retail traders are thought to be a bit less knowledgeable about the markets.
-Because they don’t have access to the information which large institutional investors typically do.
+Generally, retail traders are less knowledgeable about the markets because they don’t have access to the information that large institutional investors typically do.

 With proper education and necessary resources, this category of market participants has seen a huge increase.
-The good news is, that there are great companies out there to teach you how to trade.
+The good news is that great companies are out there to teach you how to trade.